I Planned My Entire Retirement Carefully — Then a Single 6-Month Medicare Enrollment Delay Handed Me a Permanent Penalty I Can Never Undo

 When is the General Enrollment Period and how long do you wait for coverage to kick in?

 The General Enrollment Period runs January 1 through March 31 every year.
 The frustrating part that catches people off guard is that even if you enroll on January 2, your Part B coverage won’t actually begin until July 1 of that same year — a wait of up to 6 months.
 That gap means you could be uninsured for half a year while also locking in the lifetime penalty.
+Legislation passed in 2023 will eventually shorten this delay, but the July 1 start date remains in effect for most enrollees through at least the near term.

 Is there a Special Enrollment Period if you had employer coverage past age 65?

 Yes, and it’s one of the most important exceptions to know.
 If you or a spouse had active employer-sponsored group health coverage, you qualify for a Special Enrollment Period (SEP).
 You get 8 months from the date your employer coverage ends — or employment ends, whichever comes first — to enroll in Part B with no penalty.
 Critically, COBRA coverage does NOT count as qualifying employer coverage for this purpose, which surprises a lot of retirees.
+Retiree health benefits offered by a former employer also do not qualify — only coverage tied to active, current employment counts.

 Can you appeal or get a Medicare Part B late enrollment penalty waived?